shalivan/shalivan.github.io/_posts/UE5/09-01-01-U_Optimisation.md

 - Meshes using the same material/instance will still take one draw call each
  - 3 meshes using the same material: set shader, draw mesh #1, draw mesh #2, draw mesh #3
  - 3 meshes using a different material each: set shader #1, draw mesh #1, set shader #2, draw mesh #2, set shader #3, draw mesh #3

-> Instancing being a special case of batching.
-With a scene rendered with many small or simple objects each with only a few triangles, the performance is entirely CPU-bound by the API; the GPU has no ability to increase it.
-More precisely, "the processing time on the CPU for the draw call is greater than the amount of time the GPU takes to actually draw the mesh, so the GPU is starved."
-[Moeller, Real Time Rendering, 708].
-So Batching attempts to allow the CPU to combine a number of objects into a single API call.
-In the case of Instancing it is the one mesh and the number of times you are drawing with a separate data structure for holding information about each separate mesh.